 Clean-up on isle 5!

 To avoid these unfortunate types of things, we've got to learn how to add geometry to our models carefully and deliberately.
 The Heads Up Display (HUD) will help you keep tabs on your "poly-count" as well as give you a constant read-out on health, ammo, and special ability cooldowns.
-Access the hud through: Display>Heads Up Display>Poly Count
+Access the hud through the menu: Display--Heads Up Display--Poly Count

 Here are some videos on the basics of component modeling:

 1. Extruding Faces

 2. Building an Arch: How to delete, create, and mirror faces

 3. How to combine separate objects and merge vertices

 4. How to import an image as an Image Plane

 5. Sample image for use as an Image Plane